Fixed rate definition

 This allows to know exactly the total cost of credit.

 However, although the fixed rate is pre-defined, maturities may be constant or progressive over the repayment period.
 In the first case, the monthly payments are identical from the beginning to the end, in the second case, they are reduced at the beginning of the loan to increase each year.
-Read also The credits at rate 0 (PTZ) It is the borrower who chooses at the beginning of the contract the solution most adapted to his profile.

 Variable rate definition